 (d) Each bond shall include a provision requiring ten (10) days’ written notice to the Association before the bond can be canceled or substantially modified for any reason.

-7. Accounts and Reports.
+7. Accounts, Reports and Standards of Performance.

 The following standards of performance will be followed unless the Board of Directors by resolution specifically determines otherwise:;